 Sherlock Holmes Faces Death is another of my favourites in the series, and one of the best.
-It's based on the original story, The Musgrave Ritual and it takes place in the old and windswept Hurlston Towers.
-The plot revolves around the Musgrave family, their old family ritual and the secrets it holds.
-It features my favourite minor character in the series; Alfred Brunton, an old soak of a butler who fancies himself a poet.
-And he likes cats.
+It's based on the original Conan Doyle story, The Musgrave Ritual and it takes place in the old and windswept Hurlston Towers.
+The plot revolves around the Musgraves with their old family ritual and the secret it holds, it features many eccentric characters, including my favourite minor character in the series, Alfred Brunton, an old soak of a butler who fancies himself a poet.
+And who likes cats.

 In a great opening scene somewhere in Northumberland, a pub landlord regales two sailors with the tale of Hurlston Towers, ancestral home to the Musgrave family.
 He tells them that a curse hangs over the family and that the locals are wary of the wind-ravaged old pile, and he warns them to keep clear.